 Further information may also be obtained from the College of Operating Department Practitioners' website or the Association for Perioperative Practice's website.

 Admission is subject to the Rehabilitation of Offenders Act (1974) Section 4(2) (Exemption) Order 1975 and DHSS Circular HC (88)9 guidelines regarding child protection and criminal record checks.
 It is also considered important to ensure that an applicant’s attitudes and values are such that they can reasonably be admitted to the profession.
 All offers given to applicants will therefore, include a condition relating to a satisfactory criminal record check.
 This condition must be satisfied by 31st July in the year of entry.
-Applicants will be required to complete the University’s own Criminal Record Disclaimer form and also to complete the Criminal Records Bureau Disclosure process (at the "Enhanced" level).
-CRB application forms will be sent to all applicants who decide to accept Cardiff University's offer, in May/June of their year of entry.
+Applicants will be required to complete the University’s own Criminal Record Disclaimer form and also to complete the Disclosure and BArring Service process (at the "Enhanced" level).
+DBS application forms will be sent to all applicants who decide to accept Cardiff University's offer, in their year of entry.

 All information will be treated in absolute confidence and applicants with convictions to declare will be assessed as to their suitability for the programme to be studied.